If you’re planning on renting in Munich, here’s what you need to know about how to find suitable accommodation and what to expect in the city.

 Social housing in Munich

 Social housing is not common in Germany and property is mostly available to rent through the private sector.
 Instead, there is discounted state-subsidized housing which constitutes around 5% of housing in Germany.
 Subsidized housing can be found through housing companies (wohnungsunternehmen), housing associations (wohnungsgesellschaften) or co-operatives (wohnungbaugenossenschaft).
 Housing stock is managed in Germany at municipal level and many cities, including Munich, have committed to providing more subsidized homes for low-income residents by 2021.

 Social housing is available in Munich to those on low incomes as well as groups such as single parents, elderly residents and pregnant women.
 Low earners can also claim housing allowance in the form of a rent subsidy (wohngeld) to meet rental costs.
 To apply for social housing, housing benefit or find out more information, you can contact the social services department at the Munich Town Hall.

 Housing law in Germany is broadly in favor of the tenant and protects them against things such as eviction without warning and excessive rent increases.
 You can read more about tenant rights in this guide to renting in Germany.

 After the move to Munich

-Once you’ve found a suitable property for renting in Munich, there are a few thing you will need to sort out.
-Firstly, if you’re living in Munich for longer than 3 months, you need to register your address at the local registration office (burgerburo) within two weeks of arriving.
+Once you’ve found a suitable property for renting in Munich, there are a few things you need to sort out.
+Firstly, if you’re living in Munich for longer than three months, you need to register your address at the local registration office (burgerburo) within two weeks of arriving.
 There are six burgerburos in Munich.
-Details can be found, along with downloadable forms, on the Munich city website.
+Details are available, along with downloadable forms, on the Munich city website.
 If you want to access local healthcare, you will also need to find a doctor in Munich.
 See this guide to relocating to Germany for a full checklist of things to consider.